SACRAMENTS & SERVICES

 Masses are in English unless otherwise stated.

-WEDDINGS arrangement must be made with the Parish Office at least one (1) year before the date of wedding.
+Wedding arrangements must be made with the Parish Office at least one (1) year before the date of wedding.
 Couples are to attend the either the Engaged Encounter or Marriage Preparation Courses.
 Download Wedding Booking Form.
 Preferably the wedding couple to contact the Parish Office directly.

 Did you know?

 Visitors to our church are usually surprised that the interior moldings are identical to those at the exterior, making the building appear ‘inside out’.
 The church was designed by Father Louis Lambert, who had studied architecture in France.
 Unfortunately he was unable to supervise its construction.
 Church funds were also insufficient to meet the original architecture elements; and consequently many details of the drawings were altered, which may explain why the external and internal moldings are the same.